liaozhoubei/yueproject.github.io/_posts/2025-03-25-How to delete your account.md

 # How to delete your account

- - 进入应用
+- Enter new concept English application

- - 选择设置
+- Select Settings

- - 点击更多
+- Click more

- - 点击删除账号
+- Click Delete account

- - 点击确定
+- Click OK

+Once you choose to delete your account, the app will delete your left and right information within 90 days